conancat/fbscrape/readme.md

 * Any active access token.
 You can get an access token by going to this page: [https://developers.facebook.com/tools/explorer](https://developers.facebook.com/tools/explorer)

-To run the command, type
+To start the scraping step-by-step wizard, type

+    fbscrape

+For shorthand, you can just type

     fbscrape -p <page id> -t <access token>